AdaCore/training_material/courses/comprehensive_rust_training/070_user_defined_types/04_aliases.rst

    since it creates a distinct type.
 Prefer :rust:`struct InventoryCount(usize)` to :rust:`type InventoryCount = usize`.

--  C programmers will recognize this as similar to a :c:`typedef`.
+-  C programmers will recognize this as similar to a :cpp:`typedef`.